Crater: Volcanic crater

 A volcanic crater is a bowl-shaped depression in the ground caused by volcanic activity, usually located above the volcano's vent.
 During volcanic eruptions, molten magma and volcanic gases rise from an underground magma chamber, through a conduit, until they reach the crater's vent, from where the gases escape into the atmosphere and the magma is erupted as lava.
 A volcanic crater can be of large dimensions, and sometimes of great depth.
 During certain types of explosive eruptions, a volcano's magma chamber may empty enough for an area above it to subside, forming a type of larger depression known as a caldera.
 A maar is a broad, low-relief volcanic crater caused by a phreatomagmatic eruption (an explosion which occurs when groundwater comes into contact with hot lava or magma).
 A maar characteristically fills with water to form a relatively shallow volcanic crater lake which may also be called a maar.
+These lakes may become soda lakes, many of which are associated with active tectonic and volcanic zones.